All-on-4 Dental Implant Specialist

 The All-on-4® dental implant technique means you can receive a full set of dental implants in 1 day.
-Call Dr. Christopher Pottorff at Advanced Dental & Implant Care to make an appointment to discuss the All-on-4 technique for dental implants since it can save you time, money, and discomfort.
+Call Dr. Christopher Pottorff at Advanced Dental & Implant Care to make an appointment to discuss the All-on-4 technique for dental implants.
+This type of implant can save you time, money, and discomfort.
 Not everyone is a candidate, so contact the office if you are a resident of Algonquin, IL to discuss your implant options today.
-We also service surrounding neighborhoods such as Huntley, South Elgin, Elgin, Barrington, West Dundee, Dundee, Lake in the Hills, Carpentersville, Gilberts, Hampshire, Woodstock, Crystal Lake, and Cary.

 How is an All-on-4 different from typical implants?